Free-floating Planets and the Naming Conversation in Space Science

 No time to read?
 Get a summary

-Basically, the definition of “planet” says that they have to orbit something, whether it’s a star or stellar remnant.
-So technically, they’re not planets, but they formed the same way planets do.
-These confusing little imposters are around the size of Jupiter, and they’re predicted to be about as common as a star in the Milky Way.
+Basically, the definition of a planet requires orbit around something, whether a star or a stellar remnant.
+Technically these rogue objects are not planets, yet they share the same formation path.
+They measure about the size of Jupiter and are expected to be as plentiful as stars in the Milky Way.

 If you have any planet names, please, feel free to suggest!